influxdata/docs.influxdata.com-ARCHIVE/content/kapacitor/v1.3/tick/syntax.md

 **Directed Acyclic Graphs**

 As mentioned in Getting Started, a pipeline is a Directed Acylic Graph (DAG).
 (For more information see [Wolfram](http://mathworld.wolfram.com/AcyclicDigraph.html) or [Wikipedia](https://en.wikipedia.org/wiki/Directed_acyclic_graph)).
 It contains a finite number of nodes (a.k.a. vertices) and edges.
 Each edge is directed from one node to another.
 No edge path can lead back to an earlier node in the path, which would result in a cycle or loop.
-TICKscript paths (a.k.a pipelines and chains) typically begin with a processing mode definition node with an edge to a data set definition node and then pass their results down to filtering and processing nodes.
+TICKscript paths (a.k.a pipelines and chains) typically begin with a data source definition node with an edge to a data set definition node and then pass their results down to filtering and processing nodes.

 # TICKscript syntax